 Our opinion on the Ind As financial statements does not cover the other information andwe do not express any form of assurance conclusion thereon.

-In connection with our audit of the Ind As financial statements our responsibility isto read the other information and in doing so consider whether the other information ismaterially inconsistent with the standalone financial statements or otherwise appears tobe materially misstated.
+In connection with our audit of the Ind As financial statements our responsibility isto read the other information and in doing so consider whether the other information ismaterially inconsistent with the standalone financial statements or our knowledge obtainedduring the course of our audit or otherwise appears to be materially misstated.

 If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
 We havenothing to report in this regard.